Takeda Shingen: Legacy

-Historian Masaru Hirayama argued that the Tenshō-Jingo War, with the resulting absorption of Takeda clan followers, was not only a factional conflict in the eastern provinces, but a war that determined the future unification of Japan, as it pushed Tokugawa Ieyasu into a key position of the Toyotomi government.
+Historian Masaru Hirayama argued that the Tenshō-Jingo war, with the resulting absorption of Takeda followers, was not only a factional conflict in the eastern provinces, but a war that determined the future unification of Japan, as it pushed Tokugawa Ieyasu into a key position of the Toyotomi government.

-The second instance of the further incorporation of Takeda clan vassals occurred on November 13, 1585, when Ishikawa Kazumasa defected from Ieyasu to Hideyoshi.
-This caused Ieyasu to undertake major reforms of the structures of Tokugawa clan military government and take the bureaucratic administration and military doctrines practiced by Shingen as the core for his statecraft.
-At first, Ieyasu ordered Torii Mototada, who served as the county magistrate of Kai, to collect military laws, weapons, and military equipment from the time of Takeda Shingen and bring them to Hamamatsu Castle.
+The second instance of the further incorporation of Takeda vassals occurred on November 13, 1585, when Ishikawa Kazumasa defected from Ieyasu to Hideyoshi.
+This caused Ieyasu to undertake major reforms of the structures of the Tokugawa government and take the bureaucratic administration and military doctrines practiced by Shingen as the core for his statecraft.
+At first, Ieyasu ordered Torii Mototada, who served as the county magistrate of Kai, to collect military laws, weapons, and military equipment from the time of Shingen and bring them to Hamamatsu Castle.
 Later, he also appointed two former Takeda vassals, Naruse Masakazu and Okabe Masatsuna, as magistrates under the authority of Ii Naomasa and Honda Tadakatsu.
 He also ordered all former Takeda vassals in his service to impart any military doctrines and structures they knew during their service under the Takeda clan.
 Lastly, he ordered three of his prime generals, the so-called "Tokugawa Four Heavenly Kings," Ii Naomasa, Honda Tadakatsu, and Sakakibara Yasumasa, to serve as supreme commanders of these new military regiments.

 This statecraft doctrine which Ieyasu practiced and learned from Shingen's former vassals greatly benefited him in the long run, such as when Ieyasu moved his power base to the Kantō region in 1590, as he established new offices such as the Hachiōji sen'nin-dōshin, which formed from patchwork memberships from nine small clans of Takeda retainers.
 This group continued to serve the Tokugawa clan faithfully as the defender of Kai province during this period in service of Ieyasu.
 The Hachiōji sen'nin-dōshin served the Tokugawa clan even after Ieyasu's death, until their disbandment during the Meiji Restoration in 1868.
 (Note: At first, their members were 250 men.
 They further expanded to 500 after Ieyasu transferred into the Kantō region.
-They were later appointed as guardians of Hachiōji castle, and their membership expanded from 500 to 1,000, thus why they were called "Hachiōji sen'nin-dōshin" (Hachiōji's 1,000 officers).)
+They were later appointed as guardians of Hachiōji Castle, and their membership expanded from 500 to 1,000, thus why they were called "Hachiōji sen'nin-dōshin" (Hachiōji's 1,000 officers).)

-Historian Michifumi Isoda opined that one factor why the Tokugawa clan could conquer Japan was the incorporation of former Takeda clan vassals into the service of Ieyasu's military regime, particularly under the command of his general Ii Naomasa.
-While professor Watanabe Daimon also similarly stated that The Kai province samurai greatly influenced Ieyasu's domination of Japan.
-According to an anecdote from "Meisho Genkoroku" (Collection of words and deeds of great commanders in Japanese history), when Nobunaga sent Takeda Katsuyori's head to Ieyasu, Ieyasu remarked in the front of the former Takeda clan followers that although Katsuyori was a biological son of Shingen, Ieyasu was the "spiritual successor" of Shingen.
+Historian Michifumi Isoda opined that one factor why the Tokugawa clan could conquer Japan was the incorporation of former Takeda vassals into the service of Ieyasu's military regime, particularly under the command of his general Ii Naomasa.
+While professor Watanabe Daimon also similarly stated that the Kai Province samurai greatly influenced Ieyasu's domination of Japan.
+According to an anecdote from "Meisho Genkoroku" (Collection of words and deeds of great commanders in Japanese history), when Oda Nobunaga sent Takeda Katsuyori's head to Ieyasu, Ieyasu remarked in front of the former Takeda followers that although Katsuyori was a biological son of Shingen, Ieyasu was the "spiritual successor" of Shingen.